-Historical records from the distant past don't say much about women, and they say even less about women's everyday lives.
+Historical records from the distant past don’t say much about women, and they say even less about women’s everyday lives.
 Yet every now and then we get fleeting glimpses of the history of textiles.
-In this series of posts, I’ll share tidbits about textiles and the women who made them, gathered from my years of teaching early world history at the college level.
+In this series of posts, (see parts one and two), I’ll share tidbits about textiles and the women who made them, gathered from my years of teaching early world history at the college level.
 I’ll focus mostly on European and Mediterranean cultures (the ones I know best), and on weaving and spinning until knitting emerged in the 13th century and crochet developed in the 19th century.

 Pottery from Athens

 Historians and archeologists have a hard time studying the ancient world, and they really run into trouble trying to understand women’s lives in antiquity because sources haven’t survived very well.
 Fortunately, Athens left behind valuable—if ambiguous—clues to women’s roles and family life on its decorated pottery.
 Like their contemporaries around the world, Athenians stored food, water, wine, oil, perfume, and other items in clay vessels.
 They also used pottery for special occasions such as funerals, men’s drinking parties (called symposia), and weddings.
 Potters in the city-states of Greece painted clay vessels with beautiful images that often told stories or jokes.

 Painted vases from Athens in particular became popular around the Mediterranean, and starting in the 8th century BCE, the city-state made a lot of money exporting them.
 In fact, one neighborhood of Athens, the Kerameikos (or Ceramicus in Latin) took its name from the Greek word for clay because potters worked there.
 (Yes, it’s the source of the English word “ceramic.”)
 Archeologists have excavated vast quantities of pottery—shards from painted vessels, intact pots, and undecorated shipping jars—made in the Kerameikos and either used in Athens or exported to another city in the Mediterranean.